-- Review your education, work and volunteer experience, making sure to highlight any group work you have done.
+- Review your education, work and volunteer experience.
+Make sure you highlight any group work you have done.
 Make a list of the transferable skills you used.
-If you need help, try the Skills Sampler activity in Assessing You
+If you need help, try the Skills Sampler activity in Assessing You.

 - Think about how each skill could be used in a work environment.
 Try stating that skill in a way that will appeal to an employer

 - Use the Employability Skills 2000+ checklist to help you understand how employers may expect you to apply each type of transferable skill.